Tom Clancy's Ghost Recon Breakpoint: Red Patriot

 Red Patriot features the return of Scott Mitchell from Tom Clancy's Ghost Recon Future Soldier as the commander of the Ghosts and Nomad's superior.
-Mitchell informs Nomad that, in the wake of Wonderland's and Project CLAW's failure, Trey Stone has allied with remnants of the Raven's Rock and Bodark, whom Mitchell had previously encountered in Future Soldier.
+Mitchell informs Nomad that, in the wake of Wonderland's and Project CLAW's failure, Trey Stone has allied himself, along with Sentinel and the Wolves with remnants of the Raven's Rock and Bodark, whom Mitchell had previously encountered in Future Soldier.
 With Raven's Rock's help, Stone intends to launch a massive attack on the United States called "Operation Kingmaker", in which he will utilize drones loaded with chemical weapons provided by Bodark to conduct a mass assassination of U.S. officials, allowing Kingmaker's designated survivor to take control of the American government.
 Mitchell tasks Nomad with hunting down and eliminating Stone's allies and destroying key components of Kingmaker to thwart the attack.
 After Nomad has dealt with Bodark, he tracks Stone to a Skell Tech factory, where Stone reveals he intends to launch the chemical weapon drones against the entire Auroa archipelago in revenge for the Ghosts thwarting his plans.
 With the assistance of the Outcasts and Haruhi Ito, Nomad is able to stop Stone, killing him and destroying the drones before they can activate.

 Amber Sky

 During Martin Luther King Jr. Weekend of 2021, Ubisoft's website and its global YouTube channels announced January 14 DLC featuring operators from fellow Clancy game Rainbow Six Siege.
-Rainbow operatives Eliza "Ash" Cohen of FBI SWAT, Lera "Finka" Melnikova of the Spetznaz and Mike "Thatcher" Baker of the Special Air Service plus Liu Tze "Lesion" Long of the Hong Kong Police Force Special Duties Unit as point of contact join the Ghosts to assist in stopping Sentinel from producing a chemical weapon – a toxic gas called Amber Ruin – and selling it.
+Rainbow operatives Eliza "Ash" Cohen of FBI SWAT, Lera "Finka" Melnikova of Spetsnaz, Mike "Thatcher" Baker of the Special Air Service, and Liu Tze "Lesion" Long of the Hong Kong Police Force Special Duties Unit serve as points of contact and join the Ghosts to stop Sentinel from producing and selling a toxic chemical gas called Amber Ruin.

-This marks the second Ghost Recon mission featuring Rainbow Six Siege operators following 2018's Operation Archangel DLC for Wildlands, when Meghan J. "Valkyrie" Castellano and Emmanuelle "Twitch" Pichon appeared in Bolivia and assisted Nomad, Bowman and the Ghosts with saving Rainbow comrade Taina "Caveira" Pereira's younger brother João from the Santa Blanca drug cartel.
+This marks the second Ghost Recon mission featuring Rainbow Six Siege operators following 2018's Operation Archangel DLC for Wildlands, when Meghan J. "Valkyrie" Castellano of the U.S. Navy SEALs and Emmanuelle "Twitch" Pichon of GIGN appeared in Bolivia and assisted Nomad, Bowman, and the Ghosts with saving Rainbow comrade and BOPE member Taina "Caveira" Pereira's younger brother João from the Santa Blanca drug cartel.